kubernetes-sigs/cluster-api-provider-aws/docs/multi-az-control-plane.md

 ## Overview

-By default, the control plane of a workload cluster created by CAPA will not span multiple availability zones (AZs) (also referred to as "failure domains"), even when using multiple control plane nodes.
-This is because CAPA will, by default, only create resources in the first discovered AZ of a region.
-However, if CAPA is specifically configured to create resources in multiple AZs, then control plane nodes will be automatically distributed across multiple AZs.
-This document explains how to instruct CAPA to create resources in multiple AZs.
+By default, the control plane of a workload cluster created by CAPA will span multiple availability zones (AZs) (also referred to as "failure domains") when using multiple control plane nodes.
+This is because CAPA will, by default, create public and private subnets in all the AZs of a region (up to a maximum of 3 AZs).
+If a region has more than 3 AZs then CAPA will pick 3 AZs by random to use.

-## Configuring CAPA to Use Multiple AZs
+## Configuring CAPA to Use Specific AZs

-To explicitly instruct CAPA to create resources in multiple AZs, users must add a `networkSpec` object to the AWSCluster specification.
+To explicitly instruct CAPA to create resources in specific AZs (and not by random), users can add a `networkSpec` object to the AWSCluster specification.
 Here is an example `networkSpec` that creates resources across three AZs in the "us-west-2" region:

 ```yaml
 spec: